Learning collision operators from plasma phase space data using differentiable simulators: Introduction

 In this work, we extend these previous results by providing a thorough comparison between predicted and measured advection and diffusion coefficients for a broad range of particle velocities ($v_{x,y}/v_{th} \in [0, 5])$ and simulation parameters (shape functions, grid resolution, particles per cell, thermal velocity).
 Furthermore, we conduct these tests for the first time using an electromagnetic PIC code~\citep{fonseca2002osiris}.
 We note that the theory of collisions in plasmas is based purely on electrostatic interactions, so this work provides an important first step on possible modifications of the collisional operators when including self-consistent electromagnetic interactions.
-For all scenarios, we consider the 2D version of OSIRIS~\citep{fonseca2002osiris} that utilizes an FDTD Yee solver~\citep{yee1966numerical}, and a plasma consisting of a single mobile electron species moving over a uniform neutralizing ion background.
+For all scenarios, we consider the 2-D version of OSIRIS~\citep{fonseca2002osiris} that utilizes a finite-difference time-domain (FDTD) Yee solver~\citep{yee1966numerical}, and a plasma consisting of a single mobile electron species moving over a uniform neutralizing ion background.

-Under these conditions, and when neglecting the effect of temporal and spatial aliasing, the theoretical advection $\mathsfbi{A}(\boldsymbol{v)}$ and diffusion $\mathsfbi{D}(\boldsymbol{v})$ operators for the finite-size e-e collisions are given (in S.I. units) by~\citep{touati2022kinetic}:
+Under these conditions, and when neglecting the effect of temporal and spatial aliasing, the theoretical advection $\mathsfbi{A}(\boldsymbol{v})$ and diffusion $\mathsfbi{D}(\boldsymbol{v})$ operators for the finite-size e-e collisions are given (in S.I. units) by (cf. derivation in Supplemental Material~\ref{app:derivation_pic_collision_operator}):